Sorry, you need to enable JavaScript to visit this website.

 Common treatments for PAD include certain procedures to restore blood flow to your legs:

-However, even with a stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack, stroke, or even an amputation.
+However, even with a stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack and stroke.
 Your healthcare professional may prescribe medicines to help reduce your risk for blood clots.
 Although many people with PAD take only a daily aspirin, it may not be enough to reduce the risk of heart attack or stroke.

 Your healthcare professional may prescribe a blood thinner in addition to your daily aspirin to help reduce your risk for blood clots that can cause a heart attack, stroke, reduction of blood flow in the legs, or an amputation.

-Read Learning About XARELTO® for more information about how XARELTO® works with aspirin to help reduce your risk for life-threatening blood clots related to PAD.
+Read Learning About XARELTO® for more information about how XARELTO® works with low-dose aspirin‡ to help reduce your risk for life-threatening blood clots related to PAD.